 Midland College administers College Level Examination Program (CLEP) examinations.
 Upon approval of the Division Dean and departmental faculty, departmental examinations may be used in cases where approved CLEP tests are not available.
-Procedures exist for the granting of credit by examination.
+Procedures also exist for the granting of credit through the Advanced Placement by examination.
 Please inquire in the Testing Center for additional information.